 Regarding Limona.
 The unincorporated town of Limona began as one of the first "snowbird" communities in Hillsborough County, with E. E. Pratt of the Illinois-based Elgin Watch Company selecting it as the site to establish a company retirement village.
 Pratt's decision was heavily influenced by Judge Knapp, who had written articles promoting the area in several newspapers outside Florida.
 Limona would remain a small, rural community with population ranging from about 400 in 1883, to 200 in 1911, then 500 in 1925.

 With the hardships of the Great Depression, most of Limona's residents left town.
 The community's identity would never really recover.
-Its post office closed in 1964, by which time neighboring community Brandon was rapidly growing and encroaching on what was left of Limona.
+Its post office closed in 1964, by which time neighboring community Brandon was rapidly growing and encroaching on what was

 In the 21st century, Limona is not a town, but a neighborhood of unincorporated Brandon.
 A few local establishments are named for the old town, including the cemetery and Limona Elementary School.

 Also see . . .
 Limona.
 Detailed history of Limona: how it came to be, its successes and its travails, key events during its history, and what led to its demise. - An excerpt from the "Hillsborough County Historic Resources Survey Report".
 (Submitted on July 7, 2012, by Glenn Sheffield of Tampa, Florida.)